 Find out which classes and tests you need to have taken, what kinds of grades and test scores are expected, and whether you have to submit an essay and personal references.
 Also look into any other supplemental information that may be required such as student resumes or portfolios.

 If you know ahead of time what you’re expected to submit, you can rest easy knowing you’ve taken the necessary classes and tests before you even start filling out the application itself.

 5. Learn the Language

-While many universities abroad offer courses in English as an incentive to prospective international students, it’s still a good idea to get a grasp on the country’s native language.
+While many universities abroad offer courses in English as an incentive to prospective international students, it’s still a good idea to get a grasp on the country’s native tongue.
 After all, you want to explore the country you’ll be living in for the next 3-5 years and you’ll have a pretty limited experience if you can’t communicate.

 Start learning at least the basics of the language now so you feel comfortable when you move there.
 Of course, language learning will be easier once you settle in and immerse yourself in it, so don’t be worried if you’re not fluent the minute you arrive!

 And don’t forget to confirm whether you can submit your application materials in English or not.
-If the schools your applying to require applications be submitted in a language other than English, you’ll need to get your academic documents translated.
+If the schools you’re applying to require applications be submitted in a language other than English, you’ll need to get your academic documents translated.